 Call for participants

-Egale is looking for participants to interview in order to obtain a clearer picture of what the legal experiences of LGBTQI2S people in Central and Eastern Canada look like.
+Egale Canada is looking for participants to interview in order to understand the legal experiences of LGB people in Central and Eastern Canada.
+Please be assured that anything you share with us will be held in strict confidence.
+No personal information will be shared publicly.

 - Reside in Eastern or Central Canada**